bloxstreet/support/staff-information/store-jobs.md

 **Step 3:** Security staff members should stand at the security desks.
 One desk is located at the front of the store, and another one is located at the back.

-**Step 4:** If a staff member calls for security by pressing the button near a register, an alert will appear on the monitor.
+**Step 4:** If a staff member calls for security by pressing the button near a register, an alert will appear on the monitor and over the register.
 Head over to the register and solve the issue.
 If the issue requires an HR, contact one.

 ## Staff Tasks
 {:.text-red-300}